-Our selection criteria include identifying diseases that originate in the liver; have well-defined mutations that can be addressed by a single knockout, repair or insertion approach; have readily measurable therapeutic endpoints with observable clinical responses; and for which effective treatments are absent, limited or unduly burdensome.
-Our initial in vivo indications target genetic liver diseases, including our ATTR amyloidosis and hereditary angioedema ("HAE") development programs.
+Our selection criteria include identifying diseases that originate in the liver; have well-defined mutations that can be addressed by a knockout or insertion approach; have readily measurable therapeutic endpoints with observable clinical responses; and for which effective treatments are absent, limited or unduly burdensome.
+Our initial in vivo indications target genetic liver diseases, including our ATTR amyloidosis, HAE and alpha-1 antitrypsin deficiency ("AATD") development programs.
 Our current efforts on in vivo delivery focus on the use of lipid nanoparticles ("LNPs") for delivery of the CRISPR/Cas9 complex to the liver.